 16.06.2024

-A song with a story: "There was a big crocodile walking down the street."
+Song with the story: "There was a big crocodile walking down the street."

 "There was a big crocodile walking down the street" is an urban folklore song popular in Russia in the early 20th century.